-osquery is an operating system instrumentation framework for Windows, OS X (macOS), Linux, and FreeBSD.
+osquery is an operating system instrumentation framework for Windows, OS X (macOS), and Linux.
 The tools make low-level operating system analytics and monitoring both performant and intuitive.

 osquery exposes an operating system as a high-performance relational database.
 This allows you to write SQL queries to explore operating system data.
 With osquery, SQL tables represent abstract concepts such as running processes, loaded kernel modules, open network connections, browser plugins, hardware events or file hashes.

 If you're interested in developing queries and exploring tables, check out using osqueryi.

-If you're interested in deploying osquery to provide your organization with deeper insight into your Linux, FreeBSD, macOS, and Windows hosts check out the using osqueryd guide.
+If you're interested in deploying osquery to provide your organization with deeper insight into your Linux, macOS, and Windows hosts check out the using osqueryd guide.
+If, as part of deploying osquery, you've run a vulnerability analyzer on either the osquery executable or the open-source repository and it has flagged a vulnerability in one of osquery's dependencies, please check our most up-to-date bulletins about known issues in third-party dependencies.

 If you're interested in extending one of the existing osquery tools or improving core libraries, read the developer documentation pages.
 You should start with "building the code" and read the project's "CONTRIBUTING.md".

 If you're interested in integrating osquery into your own tool, check out the osquery SDK.